AI Dreams

 I Don't Have a Bed, and I Must Sleep

-A meticulously constructed marketing facade would present this as the pinnacle of personal liberation: the idea of shedding the constraints of a fixed location as a sense of exhilarating freedom.
-No longer bound by the chains of one place, we could envision ourselves as untethered wanderers, savouring the kaleidoscope of life's experiences through ceaseless movement!
+A meticulously constructed marketing façade would present this as the pinnacle of personal liberation: shedding the constraints of a fixed location is actually a new exhilarating form of freedom.
+No longer bound by the chains of one place, we become untethered wanderers, savouring life's wondrous experiences through ceaseless movement.
+Wow!

-This mirage of newfound freedom paints a picture where geographical boundaries dissolve, releasing us from the clutches of routine and permanence.
-Breaking free from the shackles of a singular locale would appeal to our innate desire for exploration and adventure.
+This idea of newfound freedom shows a future where geographic boundaries fade away, supposedly freeing us from routine and permanence and all the responsibilities.
+Breaking free from the shackles of a singular "home" would appeal to our innate desire for exploration and adventure.
+At least for some.

-The realisation of this potential future could manifest in diverse ways.
-For instance, the expansion of large corporations into domains encompassing thousands of employees and extensive land ownership might lead them to introduce company-backed residential arrangements.
-Such initiatives could symbolise both a gesture of solidarity with the intellectual labour force pivotal to the corporation's triumph and a stance of assistance for the less skilled workforce they employ.
-These individuals often grapple with the challenges posed by meagre wages and suboptimal working conditions, many of which skirt the boundaries of legality.
+The realisation of this could manifest in many ways.
+For example, the expansion of large corporations into domains encompassing thousands of employees and extensive land ownership might lead them to introduce company-backed residential arrangements.
+These initiatives could be marketed as support equally for the skilled workers who are key to the corporation's success and the less skilled employees they hire.
+Many people often grapple with the challenges posed by meagre wages and suboptimal working conditions, many of which skirt the boundaries of legality.
+Even those on more substantial wages can sometimes find themselves in positions where they're present on their employer's property for longer than they should—sometimes even sleeping there.

 Another way in which this could occur could be more communal housing.
 In cities, space is becoming increasingly precious, and prices for said space are skyrocketing.
 Yet, this is seen as a natural occurrence in the market.
 So what happens when this keeps happening, and drastic measures aren't implemented to fix it?
 We see increased numbers of people per dwelling.
 It's starting with people living with their parents for longer, but what happens to the next generation?
 And the next?
 Is it a surprise that we're seeing an increase in open relationships and groups of people living together?
 Perhaps not.